YushuaiJi/UnIS/README.md

 2 You should use the `Predition.ipynb` to train the prediction model.

+Load all the train data and test data you get from the first step and run all the cells to get the prediction result.

 Then you should go to `src/test/java/Auto_Selection/Verification.java`

 3 You can choose what you want to verification and choose one you like.